-Students with disabilities are actively involved in organizing and conducting extra-curricular activities through our own "Nabdh-Albasira" student club and also in coordination with similar organizations in the local community.
+Students with disabilities are actively involved in organizing and conducting extra-curricular activities through three students' clubs and also in coordination with similar organizations in the local community.

-5.2.
-LEARNING SUPPORT CENTER
+6.2 LEARNING SUPPORT CENTER

-DU has a Learning Support Center (LSC), which is responsible for providing the academically weak students, especially the students at risk (under academic probation), and also the students with special learning needs with a personalised assistance in a supportive atmosphere through a peer-assisted learning scheme.
+DU has a Learning Support Center (LSC), which is responsible for providing students, especially the students at risk (under academic probation), and also the students with special learning needs with a personalised assistance, in a supportive atmosphere, through a peer-assisted learning scheme.

 The Academic Coordinator of the College prepares a list of the students at risk and distributes it to the advisors concerned.
-These are the students who are under academic probation or border-line cases, and require special attention.
+These are the students who are under academic probation or border-line cases, and therefore require special attention.
 The academic advisors encourage these students at risk to attend peer tutoring sessions provided by the LSC.

-Peer-assisted learning uses the services of senior-level students to support academically weak students.
-Faculty-members recommend outstanding senior students to serve as peer tutors.
+Peer-assisted learning uses the services of senior-level students to support their peers.
+Facultymembers recommend outstanding students to serve as peer tutors.
 There is a provision of monetary incentive for such work.
-This also provides valuable training and experience for the peer tutors and helps them in developing professional, academic and English language skills, under competent supervision.
+This also provides valuable training and learning experience for the peer tutors and helps them in developing professional, academic and English language skills, under competent supervision.

 The LSC provides its services free of charge to all DU underperforming students.
 It is open on all working days from 8 am to 3 pm so as to provide maximum benefit to the students.
 LSC services include tutoring, mentoring, supplemental instruction and computer-aided instruction, delivered through one-to-one tutoring or small study groups.
-However, LSC is not meant to replace classroom instruction or any other means of instruction offered by faculty-members.
-For more details (Click here)
+However, LSC is not meant to replace classroom instruction or any other means of instruction offered by faculty-members For more details (Click here)

-5.3.
-INTERNATIONAL STUDENTS CENTER
+6.3 INTERNATIONAL STUDENTS CENTER